isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Sea/Vaccinated Travel Lane (Sea) Overview.md

 	<p style="line-height:1.3; font-size:18px;">Please note the following when making the application:</p>
 	<ol style="margin-top:0px; list-style-type:disc;">
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">VTL (Sea) travellers must also refer to this <a target="_blank" href="/vtl-sea/travel-checklist"> VTL(Sea) travel checklist</a> and the <a target="_blank" href="/vtl-sea/conditions">VTL (Sea) conditions</a> to ensure they satisfy all VTL (Sea) requirements, otherwise they may be denied entry to Singapore.</li>
-		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Accompanying children aged 12 and below in the current calendar year and are unvaccinated do not need to apply. </li>
+		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Accompanying children aged 12 and below in this calendar year (i.e. born in or after 2010) and are unvaccinated do not need to apply. </li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Applications must be supported with digitally verifiable vaccination certificate QR code(s), if required.
 Please see our <a target="_blank" href="/vtl/faq#vaxcert">FAQs</a> for more details.</li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">A VTP is valid for <b>13 calendar days</b> from the traveller’s chosen date of entry.
 Travellers not travelling during this date range can apply for a VTP later. (e.g. a traveller holding a VTP (Sea) for entry into Singapore on 1 March 2022 may enter Singapore on a designated VTL regional ferry operator any day from 1 - 14 March 2022 (inclusive)).
 The traveller should reapply for a VTP if he is unable to enter during this period.</li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements (<b>See Criteria 2 above</b>), please write to the Safe Travel Office using the <a target="_blank" href="https://go.gov.sg/sto-enquiry">enquiry form here</a> and provide your vaccination certificate.</li>